-The track sees Williams adopt a sprechsang style of vocal for its verses that has often been utilised by both bands, as well as others in the post-punk genre.
+The track sees Williams adopt a sprechgesang style of vocal for its verses that has often been utilised by both Yard Act and Dry Cleaning, as well as others in the post-punk genre.
 “In a single year, I’ve aged one hundred/ My social life – a chiropractic appointment/ Sit still long enough to listen to yourself/ Or maybe just long enough for you to atrophy for hell,” she-sings.

-The title translates from the French word “it’s like that” but is closer in meaning to the English expression “that’s just how it is”.
+The title translates from the French expression that literally translates to “it’s like that” but is closer in meaning to the English expression “that’s just how it is”.
 Williams said via a press release: “I’m trying to get un-addicted to a survival narrative.
 The idea of imminent doom is less catastrophic to me than not knowing anything about the future or my part in it.
 The guys and I are all in much more stable places in our lives than ever before.
 And somehow that is harder for me to adjust to.”

 ‘C’est Comme Ca’ is the third single to be released from Paramore’s upcoming sixth album ‘This Is Why’, which will be released on February 10.